Cancer Awareness Day 2020 – How To Early Detect, Prevent Cancer & Govt Schemes?

-It is celebrated to plan new strategies and implement new programs to make people even more aware about this disease.
-This event is organized on annual basis under the supervision of Union for International Cancer Control (UICC) and other leading health organizations involved for cancer fighting.
+It is celebrated to plan new strategies and implement new programs to make people even more aware of this disease.
+This event is organized on annual basis under the supervision of Union for International Cancer Control (UICC) and other leading health organizations involved for cancer-fighting.

-To enlighten people through messages about the cancer awareness and its prevention, the leading health organizations as well as non-governmental organizations takes part by organizing the camps, awareness programs, rallies, lectures and seminars.
-Common people being the main target, the event’s celebration is to highlight spreading of the message of the disease to get more control over the same.
+To enlighten people through messages about cancer awareness and its prevention, the leading health organizations, as well as non-governmental organizations, take part by organizing the camps, awareness programs, rallies, lectures, and seminars.
+Common people being the main target, the event’s celebration is to highlight the spreading of the message of the disease to get more control over the same.

 Risks Factors Causing Cancer

-A particular theme dominates the event where people are made aware about the risk factors causing the cancer such as tobacco use, overweight or obese, low fruit or vegetable intake, less or no physical activity, alcohol use, sexual transmission of HPV-infection, urban areas air pollution, indoor smoke, genetically risk factors, over exposure to sunlight and etc. People are also getting aware about the vaccination method against the human papilloma virus and hepatitis B virus.,/p>
+A particular theme dominates the event where people are made aware about the risk factors causing the cancer such as tobacco use, overweight or obese, low fruit or vegetable intake, less or no physical activity, alcohol use, sexual transmission of HPV-infection, urban areas air pollution, indoor smoke, genetically risk factors, overexposure to sunlight and etc. People are also getting aware of the vaccination method against the human papillomavirus and hepatitis B virus.,/p>

 Certain Government schemes are also available which support certain people for cancer treatment.
 These are the following schemes available for cancer patients-

-- The Ministry of Health and Family Welfare Scheme- It offers fiscal aid to the poor patients.
+- The Ministry of Health and Family Welfare Scheme- It offers financial aid to poor patients.
 The Health Minister’s Cancer Patient Fund (HMCPF) is available for patients living below the poverty line.
-This is admissible for treatment in 27 regional cancer centres in the country.
+This is admissible for treatment in 27 regional cancer centers in the country.

 State Government Sponsored Schemes towards Cancer Prevention